A Minority Person Living in the USA: My Sporadic Income and the Rat Race

 I used to drive her to work and sometimes back home much of that time.
 Some of her assignments when she was working as a home health aide were in the desert some 60-80 miles away.
 The cost of gasoline would eat up most of the meager amount she would make doing such work.

-three jobs just to help make ends meet.
-She was a CNA and generally the pay was exceptionally low except for her last job about 18 years ago when she finally quit in order to start her own business.
+My wife had three jobs just to help make ends meet.
+She was a CNA and generally the pay was exceptionally low except for her last job about 18 years ago.
+That’s when she finally quit her job in order to start her own business.

-In her business now she has people coming to our home to see some of her clients and some of them spend many hours driving similar to what she or I used to do.
-It is not a good feeling wasting so much time, gasoline, or money sitting in a car driving for hours.
+In her business now she has people coming to our home to see some of her clients and some of them spend many hours driving to work, similar to what my wife and I used to do.
+It is not a good feeling wasting so much time, gasoline, and money sitting in a car driving for hours.